terra10/codefest_micronaut/Lab 3/README.md

 [Hibernate](https://hibernate.org/) is an ORM framework that will allow us to use Java POJO's to interact with our database without the need to write queries.
 For now, that's all you need to know.
-Micronaut offers seamless ingetration with Hibernate by simple adding a dependency and some lines to our config file.
+Micronaut offers seamless integration with Hibernate by adding some dependencies and some lines to our config file.

-We need to add a quite a lot of dependencies: build.gradle
+We need to add a quite a lot of dependencies, so the next listings will include the full list of depencies needed.

+build.gradle
 ````groovy
 dependencies {